 What is Export in Photoshop CC 2015?

-This is why Adobe introduced Save for Web long ago, and succeeded it by the brand new Export As feature.
+This is why Adobe introduced Save for Web long ago and succeeded it by the brand new Export As feature.
 This Export As feature compresses the image and its size.
-Of course the quality will be compromised but a nice balance between the former and later will always be appreciated.
-Photoshop lets to choose the quality between 1% to 100% with 1% results in least size and 100% results in maximum size.
+Of course, the quality will be compromised but a nice balance between the former and later will always be appreciated.
+Photoshop lets to choose the quality between 1% to 100% with 1% results in the least size and 100% results in maximum size.

 Where is the Export in Photoshop CC 2015?